Supakornn/countdown/README.md

 # CountDown Web
-CountDown Web Project For Borntodev fundamental Javascripts
+For fundamental Javascripts Course by BORNTODEV